Conversation with Mircea Sofonea: “In France, control of the epidemic remains fragile”

 TC: Did this third lockdown achieve its intended goals?

-However, the second objective has not really been met: the reproduction number calculated three weeks after the start of the third lockdown was approximately 0.95—but it has since fallen (Editor’s note: also known as the “effective R,” the reproduction number is an estimate, based on the previous seven days, of the average number of people infected by a single infected individual).
-After the first lockdown, this number had dropped to around 0.8 within two weeks—in epidemiological terms, the decline in the epidemic during the first two weeks of the third lockdown was therefore more than three times slower.
+On the other hand, the second objective has not really been achieved: the reproduction number calculated three weeks after the start of the third lockdown was approximately 0.95—but it has since declined (Editor’s note: Also known as “effective R,” the reproduction number is an estimate, based on the last 7 days, of the average number of people infected by a single infected individual).
+After the first lockdown, this number had dropped to around 0.8 within two weeks—in kinetic terms, the decline in the epidemic during the first two weeks of the third lockdown was therefore more than three times slower.

-Under these circumstances, it would take several more weeks to return to a level of 3,000 new cases per day, as was the case during the first easing of restrictions a year ago.
+Under these circumstances, it would take several more weeks to return to a level of 3,000 new cases per day, as was the case during the first easing of lockdown restrictions a year ago.

 TC: But this time, the vaccine is available.
 And the warm weather is on its way…